 Design choices impacted sign-in consistency.
 Like Sephora, Rei has a less intrusive sign-in modal pop up when a shopper attempts to add an item, but if the shopper scrolls down and the top nav is no longer visible, they are taken to a separate sign-in page.
 This breaks the browsing flow in a heavy-handed way.

 3. Business logic driving user options

 In the Costco shopping experience, business logic isn’t transparent to the user.
-It’s not clear why some items can be added to a wish list and some to a registry while others to neither:
+It’s not clear why some items can be added to a wish list and some to a registry, while others can't be added at all:

 - Shoppers can add a $49.99 Kettle to Wish List and to Registry

 - $1299.99 Chase Lounge Set to Registry only

 - $42.99 not member only towel set can't be added to any list

 It was also common to see "Save for later" restricted to items already in the cart.
 (Amazon, Walmart, Nordstrom)

 It was less common to see an option to add to a list or wish list from the cart (Madewell, marcjacobs.com do).
 Apple and Barneys require shoppers to go to the product page from the favorites list to add to bag because it’s not possible to add an item from the list directly.
 This seems like a lost opportunity to get a shopper to the shopping bag quicker.
 Similarly, Gap allows shoppers to favorite from product and category pages, and search results, but not the cart.

 Except for Amazon, Farfetch and Asos, the ability to go from one pre-cart list to another, no matter where shoppers initially saved an item, is uncommon.
 It's not a two-way street.